Impact of Traffic-Related Particles on Asthma for Students in an Urban School District

 Partnerships for Environmental Public Health (PEPH)

-New research in Cincinnati aims to uncover and reduce the impact of air pollution from idling school buses and other vehicles on childhood asthma.
+The research aimed to uncover and reduce the impact of air pollution from idling school buses and other vehicles on childhood asthma.
 The prevalence of asthma in children has more than doubled in the past two decades, with urban populations experiencing the highest increase in disease prevalence and severity.
-Schools, parents, and public health officials are concerned that children are exposed to high levels of traffic-related particulate matter (PM), including diesel exhaust particulates (DEP), around schools and that this exposure may aggravate asthma symptoms in susceptible children.
-These exposures occur not only as children are transported to/from school, but, because schools are often located in close proximity to major roadways, they may be exposed during the school day to nearby traffic as well as to idling school buses.
+Schools, parents, and public health officials are concerned that schoolchildren are exposed to high levels of traffic-related particulate matter, including diesel exhaust particulates, and that this exposure may aggravate asthma symptoms in susceptible children.
+These exposures occur not only as children are transported to and from school, but, because schools are often located in close proximity to major roadways, they may be exposed during the school day to nearby traffic as well as to idling school buses.

-- Conduct indoor, outdoor, and community air sampling to determine if children are exposed to increased levels of traffic-related PM at school compared to levels in their home communities.
+- Conducted indoor, outdoor, and community air sampling to determine if children are exposed to increased levels of traffic-related particulate matter at school compared to levels in their home communities.

-The research knowledge and subsequent evaluation will not only provide technical data for the scientific community but will also guide future efforts by public health officials, parents, school administrators, and community members on a broad scale to reduce environmental exposures to children while attending school.
+The research knowledge and subsequent evaluation not only provided technical data for the scientific community but also will guide future efforts by public health officials, parents, school administrators, and community members on a broad scale to reduce environmental exposures to children while attending school.
 The partnership communicated health data to families of children with asthma, school administrators, public health officials, as well as bus drivers.
 The effectiveness of the research partnership and anti-idling campaign was evaluated by assessing the reduction of exposure at schools and the effects on the health of children with asthma.